HOPLAB-LBP/hoplab-wiki/docs/get-started/student-starter-pack.md

      - The fundamental papers of [Yamins et al](https://www.pnas.org/doi/10.1073/pnas.1403112111) and [Khaligh-Razavi & Kriegeskorte](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003915) both published in 2014 showed for the first time that DNNs develop similar representations to the brain.

+     - In our lab, [Kubilius et al 2016](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004896) showed that the representations of shape in DNNs display some properties that had been seen before in the human brain and perception, and not in earlier artificial models.

-     - Among the very often citer papers is the publication by [Geirhos et al 2022](https://arxiv.org/abs/1811.12231) which showed that DNNs are biased towards texture.
+     - Among the very often citer papers is the publication by [Geirhos et al 2022](https://arxiv.org/abs/1811.12231) which showed that DNNs are biased towards texture, suggesting that their processing of shape is still not the same as in humans.

      - Opinions diverge on how to use modelling to further our understanding of the brain.
 This [2023 BBS paper](https://www.cambridge.org/core/journals/behavioral-and-brain-sciences/article/deep-problems-with-neural-network-models-of-human-vision/ABCE483EE95E80315058BB262DCA26A9) by Bowers et al surely started a serious discussion on that topic.

+     - The tradition in the lab to use carefully crafted stimulus set is a promising approach to understand the differences between human visual processing and DNNs, as for example illustrated by [Bracci et al 2019](https://www.jneurosci.org/content/39/33/6513.abstract).

 === "Lectures"